lgonzalezrouco/pti/microservices/README.md

 	sudo chmod u+s /usr/local/opt/docker-machine-driver-hyperkit/bin/docker-machine-driver-hyperkit

 	minikube start --vm-driver=hyperkit

+*NOTE: In case something went wrong you can find more detailed installation instructions for all the platforms [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).*

 Minikube runs a single-node Kubernetes cluster (with the help of [Docker Machine](https://github.com/docker/machine)) over a Virtual Machine (or not if you specify the "none" driver).
 Minikube can interact with different hypervisors specifying a proper driver (list [here](https://minikube.sigs.k8s.io/docs/reference/drivers/)).
 The minikube "start" command creates and configures the cluster.
 This command also configures your kubectl installation to communicate with this cluster.